 OSH 412 Safety and Health Program Management.
 (3) A. Prerequisite or Corequisite: OSH 410.
 Emphasis on personnel aspects, communication, and motivation in managing safety and health programs.
 Practice in writing safety programs and implementing safety training.
 Evaluation of the effectiveness of various methods and programs.
 Credit will not be awarded for both OSH 412 and FSE 412.

 OSH 420 Environmental Law and Management.
 (3) I, II.
 Formerly FSE 420.
-Prerequisite: FSE 225 or OSH 225.
-Review/analysis of laws affecting workplaces, including the Clean Water Act, Clean Air Act, RCRA and CERCLA.
-Additionally, study of these laws and related policies/practices will be covered as related to safety.
+Review/ analysis of laws affecting workplaces, including the Clean Water Act, Clean Air Act, RCRA and CERCLA.
+Additionally, study of these laws and related policies/ practices will be covered as related to safety.
 Credit will not be awarded to students who have credit for FSE 420.

 OSH 489 Topical Seminar:____ (1-3).
-I, II, and A. Prerequisite or Corequisite: OSH 261, and departmental approval.
-Development of special skills and content knowledge of contemporary issues in occupational safety.
+I, II, and A. Development of special skills and content knowledge of contemporary issues in occupational safety.
 May be retaken to a maximum of six hours, provided the subject matter differs each time.

 OSH 495 Senior Capstone (3).
-A. Prerequisite: OSH 410.
+A. Prerequisite: OSH 410 or 410W with a grade of C or higher.
 Students examine case studies, examine real life situations, combine knowledge they have gained from previous coursework, analyze and develop strategies, develop countermeasures, engage in strategic planning and policy development and training.